-Data collection would occur on an ongoing basis across the Gulf of Mexico, U.S. Atlantic, and Caribbean.
+Data collection would occur on an ongoing basis across the U.S. Gulf, Atlantic, and Caribbean.
 The data would be compiled within 18 to 24 months of collection.

 To the extent practicable, all environmental and biological data generated during monitoring activities would be documented using standardized field datasheets.